Doc Variables

 {{/if}}

 If you want more control, Apps Script is the next step.
-You can generate estimates automatically when a row is marked Ready, when a form is submitted, or when a CRM writes data to your sheet.
+You can generate an estimate automatically when a lead form is submitted, when a CRM record is updated, or when a spreadsheet row is marked Ready.

 function generateEstimates() {